Marcus de Laune Faunce: Early medical career

-Faunce was educated at St Peter's College, Adelaide.
-After obtaining his medical qualifications from the University of Adelaide in 1946 (winning first place in Anatomy and Physiology 1943) he served in the Australian Army Medical Corps as part of the British Commonwealth Occupation Force in post-war Japan, near Hiroshima.
+Faunce was educated at St Peter's College, Adelaide, before attending medical school at the University of Adelaide.
+In 1943, during his time there, he won first place in Anatomy and Physiology.

+In 1946, after obtaining his medical qualifications, he served in the Australian Army Medical Corps as part of the British Commonwealth Occupation Force in post-war Japan, near Hiroshima.
 Upon discharge he sailed to England and studied at the Royal Postgraduate Medical School at Hammersmith Hospital.

-He became Senior Registrar at Sydney Hospital in 1949 and married in 1951 Marjorie Morison (born in Nowra 10 February 1927), a journalist with the Sydney Morning Herald, who died in 1995.
-From 1954 until 1956 Faunce attained further postgraduate skills in respiratory medicine at the Brompton Hospital in London and later obtained Fellowships of the Royal College of Physicians of London and the Royal Australasian College of Physicians.
+On returning to Australia, he became Senior Registrar at Sydney Hospital in 1949 before From 1954 until 1956 Faunce attained further postgraduate skills in respiratory medicine at the Brompton Hospital in London and later obtained Fellowships of the Royal College of Physicians of London and the Royal Australasian College of Physicians.
 In 1966 he was elected a Fellow of the American College of Chest Physicians (being sponsored by Sir Harry Wunderly and Dr Hilary Roche).
 Faunce and his wife Marjorie moved to Canberra in 1957, where Faunce soon established himself as a consultant physician in private practise and as a part-time salaried specialist with the Commonwealth anti-tuberculosis campaign.

+Personal Life

+Born in Sydney on 5 December 1922, he married Marjorie Morison in 1951.
+Marjorie was born in Nowra, on the 10th of February 1927, and was a journalist with the Sydney Morning Herald.
+Marjorie died in 1995.

+Late in life Fauce was diagnosed with renal cancer, on the 14th of June 2004 died in Canberra.

+Fauce had two sons - Thomas and Marcus - and daughter, Charlotte.